-Pinkish to dark red, with rich color and smooth, satiny, most often wavy texture.
+Pinkish to dark red, with vibrant color and smooth, satiny, most often wavy texture.
 The sapwood is always paler and may include tones of light gray or yellow.
 Generally, the color can vary substantially from board to board; hence we can accurately say that each panel is truly unique.
 The wood is light sensitive and develops an antique-like patina within 3-4 weeks when exposed to sunlight.
-The patina forms even without sun exposure, due to oxidation, but in this case it takes up to one year.
+The patina forms even without sun exposure, due to oxidation, but in this case, it takes up to one year.
 Cherry is one of those woods that can be formal but also delicate.
-A skilled designer can turn it into a suave, rustic or antique element of decor.
+A skilled designer can turn it into a suave, rustic, or antique element of decor.
 It blends well in a pretty wide variety of configurations.
 It can make a good transition from maple cabinetry to mahogany or similarly dark flooring.
-It can attenuate the austerity of Shaker style furniture, or the exuberance of a wood such as hickory or zebra..
+It can attenuate the austerity of Shaker-style furniture or the exuberance of wood, such as hickory or zebra wood.

-It machines, shapes and molds exceptionally well.
-In this regard, it is very good choice for tops with a rich, intricate edge profile.
+It machines, shapes, and molds exceptionally well.
+In this regard, it is an excellent choice for tops with a rich, intricate edge profile.
 It shows no tendency to split, so it nails and screws easily.
 Sands very well and polishes to an excellent finish.
-It has a very good stain acceptance, but its use lye primarily on the grounds of its natural looks
+It has an outstanding stain acceptance, but its use lyes primarily on the grounds of its natural looks.

-The beech wood, when steamed for up to 48 hours, turns reddish and makes a very good (and less expensive) substitute for cherry.
-Apart from its lower cost, steamed beech wood is frequently employed where a cherry effect is desired but substantial hardness and resilience is also required.
-The wood, however, will lack the wavy grain of the cherry and will not develop the characteristic patina.
+When steamed for up to 48 hours, the beechwood turns reddish and makes a very good (and less expensive) substitute for cherry.
+Apart from its lower cost, steamed beech wood is frequently employed where a cherry effect is desired, but substantial hardness and resilience are also required.
+However, the wood will lack the wavy grain of the cherry and will not develop the characteristic patina.